WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/react-state-review-guide.md

   * If you aren't doing anything special, you don't need to define a `constructor()` method.
     * It happens automatically for you using the default constructor inherited from the basic class (in our case, the `Component` class).
   * If you have a defined `constructor()` method, the first line of it will always be `super()`.
-    * `super()` means: "When this class is created, you should still perform the default initialization for this class."
+    * `super()` means, "When this class is created, you should still perform the default initialization for this class."
   * Refer to the **Key Code Snippets: Constructor** section below for an example.

 * **Map**